How to Improve Reaction Time

 Sensory Input

 Everything starts with a stimulus, whether it’s a visual signal, a sound, or a touch.
-This is where the senses play the main role.

 This is the starting line of reaction time.
-It involves the detection of a stimulus through one of our senses – sight, sound, touch, taste, or smell.
+It involves the detection of a stimulus through one of our senses: sight, sound, touch, taste, or smell.

 For example, a handball goalkeeper seeing the ball headed towards the goal, or the sound of a starting gun in a running race.
 The sensory organs carry that information to the brain through the nervous system.

 Brain Processing

 Once the sensory system picks up the signal, it’s sent to the brain for processing.
 This is where things get interesting.
 The brain has to interpret the stimuli, decide on a response, and then send out the necessary commands through the nervous system.
-This process involves several brain regions, highlighting the complexity of what seems like an instantaneous action.

 This process involves several steps:

-• Decision Making – Deciding on the best course of action based on the interpreted information and past experiences.
+Decision Making: Deciding on the best course of action based on the interpreted information and past experiences.
 This step can involve quickly assessing risks, predicting outcomes, or recalling similar situations.

-• Planning – Planning the motor response that will be executed.
+Planning: Planning the motor response that will be executed.
 This is where the brain prepares the muscles for the action required.

 Motor Response